gravitino/pydtw/README.md

 pydtw
 =====

+CAUTION: The current interface is frozen and will not be developed further.
+A complete numpy-compliant rewrite of the code will be done in a development branch.

 lightweight unconstrained and constrained Dynamic Time Warping bindings for Python

 FEATURES

-o full and constrained DTW measure (example.py) o LB_Keogh lower bounding techniques (example2.py)
+ - full and constrained DTW measure (example.py)
+ - LB_Keogh lower bounding techniques (example2.py)